-The law Office of the Public Defender safeguard the interests of all residents by vigorously protecting the rights of those accused of crimes or facing civil commitments.
-The Office provide skilled attorneys and passionate advocacy, and play an important role in the county’s administration of justice.
+The law Office of the Public Defender safeguards the interests of all residents by vigorously protecting the rights of those accused of crimes or facing civil commitments.
+The Office provides skilled attorneys and passionate advocacy, and plays an important role in the county’s administration of justice.

 These pages include our office locations